-As companies listed on ChiNext Board are relatively small and their business performance are unstable, they are more vulnerable to speculation.
-Share price of the ChiNext stocks is more volatile.
+As companies listed on STAR market and ChiNext market are relatively small and their business performance are unstable, they are more vulnerable to speculation.
+Share price of the STAR and ChiNext stocks is more volatile in general.
+It should also be noted that A-shares listed on STAR market and ChiNext market are subject to a daily price limit of 20% (the daily price limit for A-shares listed on main board is 10%).

-· Technology risk
+· Technical risk

-Companies listed on ChiNext Board are mainly high-tech companies, whose success is subject to technology innovation.
-However, these companies are exposed to the risks and challenges relating to technology and innovation, such as high R&D costs, technology failure, technology lag behind competitors, and frequent changes in technology and product market.
+Some of the companies listed on STAR market and ChiNext market are high-tech companies, whose success is subject to technology innovation.
+However, these companies are exposed to the risks and challenges relating to technical innovation, such as high R&D costs, technical failure, and rapid development and replacement in technology and product market.

-· Risks relating to valuation
+Risks relating to valuation

-Generally, it is difficult to estimate the value of a company listed in ChiNext Board as they are startups at the initial growing stage with short operation history and unstable profits and cash flow.
-Therefore, traditional valuation method, such as price-to-earnings ratio and price-to-book ratio, is difficult to be applied.
+Generally, it is difficult to estimate the value of a company listed on STAR market and ChiNext market as they are in the early stage of development with short operation history and unstable profits and cash flow.
+Therefore, traditional valuation method, such as price-to-earnings ratio and price-to-book ratio may be difficult to be applied.

-· Regulatory risk
+Regulatory risk